rock-knowledge-reasoning/knowledge-reasoning-owlapi/README.md

 C/C++-based programs on robotic systems -- especially since we are intending to target small/embedded devices.

-Furthermore, the embedded reasoner FACT++ (Reasoner for the SROIQ(D) Description Logic v1.6.2) is actually written in C++ and thus can be accessed almost directly.
+Furthermore, the embedded reasoner FACT++ (Reasoner for the SROIQ(D) Description Logic v1.6.3) is actually written in C++ and thus can be accessed almost directly.
-This implementation of owlapi is not as complete as the orignal JAVA-based one.
+This implementation of owlapi is not as complete as the original JAVA-based one.
 Among other things it does not fully support is processing of construct such as DataComplementOf.
 DataOneOf is supported however.
 This library provides core features to handle ontologies and supports also some